ansible/galaxy-operator/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Version**
-Please provide the versions of the pulp-operator and pulp images in use.
+Please provide the versions of the galaxy-operator and galaxy images in use.

 **Describe the bug**
 A clear and concise description of what the bug is.